ckeditor/ckeditor4-docs/docs/guide/dev/howtos/styles/README.md

 	// For a definition in an external file. config.stylesSet = 'my_styles:http://www.example.com/styles.js';

-For more details on the definition format and best practices on how to customize the styles please refer to the {@link guide/dev/features/styles/README Applying Styles to Editor Content} article and see the relevant {@linksdk styles CKEditor Examples sample}.
+For more details on the definition format and best practices on how to customize the styles please refer to the {@link guide/dev/features/styles/README Applying Styles to Editor Content} article and see the relevant {@linksdk styles CKEditor example}.

 ### Stylesheet Parser Plugin